A jackknife bias correction for nonlinear network data models with fixed effects: The dyadic linking model

 \section{The dyadic linking model}

 The researcher observes a network of $N$ agents, which may be individuals, firms, countries, and so on.
-For each of the $N(N-1)/2$ pairs of agents $(i,j)$, called a \emph{dyad}, we observe the outcome of two directed linking decisions $Y_{ij}$ and $Y_{ji}$.
+For each of the $N(N-1)/2$ unordered pairs of agents $\{i,j\}$, called a \emph{dyad}, we observe the outcome of two linking decisions $Y_{ij}$ and $Y_{ji}$.
 The network may be directed, in which case $Y_{ij}\ne Y_{ji}$ in general, or undirected, in which case the two outcomes are equal.
 Following the literature, I term $i$ the `sender' and $j$ the `receiver' in link $Y_{ij}$.
-The outcome variable $Y_{ij}$ may be binary, capturing the presence (or absence) of a link between two agents, or may represent a measure of the strength of the link between agents, in which case $Y_{ij}$ is non-binary.
-For example, $Y_{ij}$ may be the value of exports from country $i$ to country $j$ in a particular year, or the number of times agents $i$ and $j$ interacted in some period.
+The outcome variable $Y_{ij}$ may be binary, capturing the presence (or absence) of a link between two agents, or may represent a measure of the strength of the link between agents, in which case $Y_{ij}$ is non-binary (e.g.\ the value of exports from country $i$ to country $j$ in a particular year, or the number of times agents $i$ and $j$ interacted in some period).

 The researcher additionally observes a set of link-specific covariates $X_{ij}$, which capture determinants of linking decisions such as \emph{homophily}, the tendency for agents to link with other agents that are similar to themselves.
-Agents are endowed with two fixed effects, $\alpha_{i}$ and $\gamma_{i}$, which capture unobserved \emph{degree heterogeneity}, that is, the tendency of some agents to form more (or stronger) links than others.
-The `sender' fixed effect $\alpha_{i}$ accounts for heterogeneity in out-degree (the number or strength of links from agent $i$ to other agents), while the `receiver' fixed effect accounts for in-degree heterogeneity.
-Degree heterogeneity is an important feature of many networks, for example, we would expect countries with larger GDPs to engage in more trade than smaller countries \emph{ceteris paribus} (see \citet{Anderson2003} for an example of such a model). \citet{Graham2017} provides intuition for why failing to account for degree heterogeneity can bias conclusions about homophily in a network.
+Agents are endowed with two fixed effects, a `sender' effect $\alpha_{i}$ and a `receiver' effect $\gamma_{i}$, which allow for \emph{degree heterogeneity}.
 The fixed effects will be treated as unknown parameters in the model, and the researcher does not need to specify their distribution or how they relate to the covariates.